ska-sa/katcp-python/doc/tutorial.rst

 :class:`DeviceClient` has two methods for sending messages:

-    * :meth:`request` for sending request :class:`Messages <katcp.Message>`
+    * :meth:`request <katcp.DeviceClient.request>` for sending request
+      :class:`Messages <katcp.Message>`
-    * :meth:`send_message` for sending arbitrary :class:`Messages <katcp.Message>`
+    * :meth:`send_message <katcp.DeviceClient.send_message>` for sending
+      arbitrary :class:`Messages <katcp.Message>`

+Internally :meth:`request <katcp.DeviceClient.request>` calls
-Internally :meth:`request` calls :meth:`send_message` to pass messages to the server.
+:meth:`send_message <katcp.DeviceClient.send_message>` to pass messages to the server.

 .. note::

-    The :meth:`send_message` method does not return an error code or raise an exception if sending the message fails.
+    The :meth:`send_message <katcp.DeviceClient.send_message>` method does not
+    return an error code or raise an exception if sending the message fails.
 Since the underlying protocol is entirely asynchronous, the only means to check that a request was successful is receive a reply message.
 One can check that the client is connected before sending a message using :meth:`is_connected`.

 When the :class:`DeviceClient` thread receives a completed message :meth:`handle_message` is called.
 The default :meth:`handle_message`